Deep Late-Time Observations of the Supernova Impostors SN 1954J and SN 1961V: SN 1954J in NGC 2403

-{that their blackbody fit gives T $\approx$ 6600 K while their spectroscopic estimate is 5000 K. Our fits based on model atmospheres have uncertainties large enough to be consistent with either estimate (T$_* \approx$ 6600$^{+3300}_{-1500}$ K).
-If we constrain its temperature to lie within 10\% of their spectroscopic temperature by including a penalty of $(T_*-5000)^2$/$\sigma_T^2$ with $\sigma_T$ = 500 K in the fit statistic, the difference in the fit statistic between the two models $(\Delta \chi^2 = 0.42)$ shows that the SED is consistent with the spectroscopic temperature (see Table \ref{tab:dusty}).}
+The candidate counterpart to SN 1954J, star 4, has an intermediate temperature. \citet{humphreys_tale_2017} note that their blackbody fit gives T $\approx$ 6600 K while their spectroscopic estimate is 5000 K. Our fits based on model atmospheres have uncertainties large enough to be consistent with either estimate (T$_* \approx$ 6600$^{+3300}_{-1500}$ K).
+If we constrain its temperature to lie within 10\% of their spectroscopic temperature by including a penalty of $(T_*-5000)^2$/$\sigma_T^2$ with $\sigma_T$ = 500 K in the fit statistic, the difference in the fit statistic between the two models $(\Delta \chi^2 = 0.42)$ shows that the SED is consistent with the spectroscopic temperature (see Table \ref{tab:dusty}).

 We again modeled star 4 with DUSTY, this time including the temperature prior and allowing the circumstellar optical depth ($\tau_v$) to vary.
 If we allow both the foreground and circumstellar extinction to vary we, not surprisingly, find degenerate solutions.
 If we fix the the foreground extinction to $E(B-V) = 0.25$ to match the neighboring stars, we find $\tau_V = 0.03^{+0.73}_{-0.03}$, consistent with the results from \citet{kochanek_unmasking_2012}, while if we fix $E(B-V)=0$, we find $\tau_V = 1.26^{+0.75}_{-1.08}$.